Randy has a Ph.D. in Plant Pathology from U. of Wisconsin and practices his craft at universities and USDA-Agricultural Research Service.

 More on Eating the Plantain Tree Fruit

 One of my favorite things to eat as a snack is plantain chips.
 Here in Costa Rica, you can buy them either salted or salted with lime.
 Sometimes they are sliced lengthwise or as cross sections.
 Either way they are very good.
-They are missed when I have extended stays in the United States.
+I miss them when I have extended stays in the United States.

-Mature plantains are often put in soups, where you would put something like a sweet potato.
-The soup called Olla de Carne, a beef soup, often has ripe plantains within it, as well as many vegetables like yucca, potatoes, carrots and other starchy roots.
+Mature plantains are often put in soups, when you would use something like a sweet potato.
+The soup called Olla de Carne, a beef soup, often has ripe plantains in it, as well as many vegetables like yucca, potatoes, carrots and other starchy roots.

 Cooking with Plantain Fruit: Fried and Fritters